pts/detect_protocol/README.txt

 client is speaking, by peeking at the first few bytes it sends right after the connection.

+detect_protocol contains building blocks for running multiple TCP services on the same port, but it's not a readily working product yet.
+See the ``Similar projects'' list below for alternatives.

 Software components:

 * detect_protocol.py contains the detect_tcp_protocol function which can